 Why We Drive: The Past, Present, and Future of Automobiles in America

 Today, we're married to our cars.
 But life behind the wheel of an automobile didn't come naturally to Americans.
 Crooked politicians, unscrupulous businessmen, burning streetcars, and convoluted tax shenanigans are a few of the players in this gripping tale of corruption, greed, and endless miles of asphalt.
-Comics, text, and historic photographs tell the story of the rise of the U.S. highway system and the corresponding demise of rail and public transportation.
-Also shown is the story of how we can ditch the car and rebuild a functional transportation system that will bring wealth, happiness, and freedom.
+In Andy Singer's accessible, scandalous tale of motordom, comics, text, and historic photographs tell the story of the rise of the U.S. highway system and the corresponding demise of rail and public transportation.
+He also explores how we can ditch the car and rebuild a functional transportation system that can bring wealth, happiness, and freedom.

 You must log in to comment.

 Comments & Reviews

 "... refreshingly atypical and accessible.
 Casual readers will find much to enjoy here, and readers with mixed feelings about cars and car dependency will come away from Why We Drive with a great deal of food for thought. "

 cuts bone deep...a slap of reality.
 It's short, consistent, and concise.
 Singer's art is plesantly reminiscent of 60s satire like R. Crumb.

 "Loss of public space, the limitations of alternative fuels, sprawl and the clueless voters it helps create – with every topic we see cars run over our future while out of control transit agencies funnel their income to more roads instead of a better system.
 Witty cartoons on our witless ways and soul-crushing before-and-after photos add to the fun."